BrianMwangi21/raas/README.md

 # raas
 Romance as a service - as a bot

 A tiny Telegram bot you feed with **moments** and **details** about your partner.
-It stores them in a ChromaDB knowledge base, and (soon) at random intervals will pull a nugget, send it to an LLM, and craft sweet reminders, date ideas, or “don’t-forget” nudges.
+It stores them in a ChromaDB knowledge base, and when you text it and at random intervals will pull a nugget, send it to an LLM, and craft sweet reminders, date ideas, or “don’t-forget” nudges.
 Think of it as a gentle, automated love wingman that remembers everything and prompts you at the right time.
 Power of tech, amiright?

 ---